 It was off Okinawa that Hudson earned the title of the "destroyer who saved a carrier."
 On 4 May a kamikaze crashed in the escort carrier Sangamon.
 Hudson steered for the fiercely blazing carrier.
 Despite the exploding ammunition on board the drifting carrier, the superbly managed destroyer was able to go alongside three times, getting a total of 16 hoses over the side.
 The overhanging flight deck of the carrier caused extensive damage to Hudson's superstructure as burning debris, and a flaming plane jettisoned by Sangamon's crew which crashed into Hudson's depth charges on the fantail, caused scattered damage.
 When the fires were finally under control, Hudson had suffered damage equal to that of the original victim, although the carrier had been saved with small loss of life through the destroyer's efforts, and was routed to Guam for repairs 10 May.

-Promptly repaired, Hudson joined the 3d Fleet off Okinawa 22 June and then proceeded to Bniwetok for convoy duty in the Marshalls.
-After escorting a convoy to the Aleutians, she returned to Northern Japan to take part in the occupation and control of the enemy home islands 8 September, 6 days after the signing of unconditional surrender in Tokyo Bay.
-From Japan, Hudson sailed to Alaska where she began carrying veterans back to the States in Operation "Magic Carpet."
+Promptly repaired, Hudson joined the 3d Fleet off Okinawa 22 June and then proceeded to Eniwetok for convoy duty in the Marshalls.
+After escorting a convoy to the Aleutians, she returned to Northern Japan to take part in the occupation and control of the enemy home islands 8 September, six days after the signing of unconditional surrender in Tokyo Bay.
+From Japan, Hudson sailed to Alaska where she began carrying veterans back to the States in Operation Magic Carpet.
 She then put in at the Puget Sound Navy Yard, Bremerton, Wash., to prepare to decommission.
-Sailing to San Diego 15 March 1946, Hudson decommissioned and went into reserve there 31 May.
-In January 1947 Hudson was moved to Mare Island, Calif, where she remains.
+Sailing to San Diego on 15 March 1946, Hudson decommissioned and went into reserve there 31 May.
+In January 1947 Hudson was moved to Mare Island, Calif,